 Estimated average cost of a travel insurance plan:

-So, if you’re looking at more cost-efficient options, FWD, Allianz and AXA may be more suitable.
+So, if you’re looking at more cost-efficient options, Bubblegum, FWD, and Allianz may be more suitable.
 Moreover, the medical expenses coverage by Allianz is quite extensive with a hefty maximum limit of $1,000,000, the highest among the 6 providers.
 That’s if you’re looking for comprehensive coverage for medical expenses in the situation that you get diagnosed with COVID-19.